SayHerName: Spread of the movement

-In the evening of May 20, 2015, the AAPF and twenty local sponsors, including the Black Youth Project 100 and the Center for Intersectionality and Social Policy Studies at Columbia Law School, organized an event called "#SayHerName: A Vigil in Remembrance of Black Women and Girls Killed by the Police".
+On May 20, 2015, the AAPF and twenty local sponsors, including the Black Youth Project 100 and the Center for Intersectionality and Social Policy Studies at Columbia Law School, organized an event called "#SayHerName: A Vigil in Remembrance of Black Women and Girls Killed by the Police".
 The purpose of the vigil, which transpired at Union Square in New York City, was to commemorate such women as Rekia Boyd, Tanisha Anderson, Miriam Carey, and Kayla Moore, among many others, who lost their lives due to police brutality and anti-Black violence.
 Relatives of Tanisha Anderson, Rekia Boyd, Shantel Davis, Shelly Fray, Alberta Spruill, Kyam Livingston, Kayla Moore, Miriam Carey, and Michelle Cusseaux attended, marking the first time that the family members gathered at the same location for the purpose of honoring the women.

 In addition to commemorating the lives of such women, the event featured speeches, singing, poetry, and art by scholars, artists, and activists, including Kimberlé Crenshaw, Piper Anderson, Eve Ensler, LaChanze, and Aja Monet.
 Aja Monet wrote a poem advocating for the #SayHerName movement.

 Given how the vigil occurred one day prior to the National Day of Action on Black Women and Girls, one of its principal aims was to mobilize the New York City community into action against gendered and racialized forms of violence and police brutality.
 By demanding that the public no longer ignore Black women's struggles against gendered, racialized violence, the vigil's attendants strove to advance one of the chief goals of the #SayHerName movement: to re-integrate Black women leaders and victims of anti-Black violence into mainstream racial justice narratives about racism and police brutality.

 On the other side of the country in May 2015, Black women and girls also stood in the middle of San Francisco, holding signs and displaying painted messages on their bare chests.
 Some phrases included "I fight for those who have been murdered by the state", "with love for female masculinity", and "to end infant mortality".

-Killing of Brianna Ghey
+Murder of Brianna Ghey

-On February 11, 2023, 16-year old British trans woman Brianna Ghey was killed, and two teenage boys were charged with murder.
+On February 11, 2023, 16-year old British trans girl Brianna Ghey was killed.
+Two teenage boys were charged with her murder.
 Many activists claim that this attack was an anti-trans hate crime; police are still investigating the matter.

-Many major news sites faced backlash for using her deadname in their articles.
+Major news sites faced backlash for using her deadname in their articles.
 This launched an online movement where the hashtag #SayHerName was used to advocate for her chosen name to be used.
-Though many of the major news sites have edited their articles to now use the name "Brianna Ghey", this online movement has faced significant controversy for its repurposing of the hashtag.
+Though many of the major news sites edited their articles to use the name "Brianna Ghey", the online movement faced some criticism for its repurposing of the hashtag.